How to Lower Your Weed Tolerance: A Fool-Proof Guide

 Try Consuming Different Kinds of Cannabis Products

-Another thing to consider when trying to lower your THC tolerance is trying different methods of consumption
+Another thing to consider when trying to lower your THC tolerance is trying different methods of consumption.

 For example, if you're someone who typically uses cannabis concentrates (which are incredibly potent), you can temporarily switch to smoking flower.
-If you typically smoke to alleviate muscle or joint pain, consider incorporating a non-intoxicating cannabis topical into your daily routine.
+If you usually smoke to alleviate muscle or joint pain, consider incorporating a non-intoxicating cannabis topical into your daily routine.

 The Complete Guide to Medical Cannabis for Sleep Troubles